 People looking to apply for a building permit or schedule a building inspection are required to call ahead to the Regional District office at 250-960-4400 or 1-800-667-1959 to schedule a time in the Prince George area.
 In the Robson Valley, inspections and appointments can be scheduled by calling 250-569-4211.

-Note for the health and safety of homeowners and staff, all inspections on existing occupied homes are suspended unless access to the new construction can occur without entering the home.
+Note for the health and safety of homeowners and staff, all inspections on existing occupied homes are to be assessed by the building inspector on a case by case basis before entering the home.
 Please call our office for any clarification on inspections.

 People looking for land use (zoning) information are asked to call into the Regional District office at 250-960-4400 or 1-800-667-1959 to speak to a planner.
 Alternatively, the public can access an online mapping system on the Regional District’s website at http://www.rdffg.bc.ca/maps/web-map-disclaimer